 1 Tbsp vanilla extract

 Combine the frozen blueberries, orange juice, and 1 Tbsp maple syrup in a small saucepan over medium heat.
 Bring the mixture to a boil, reduce the heat, and simmer uncovered for 10-15 minutes, stirring occasionally.
 Set the mixture aside.

-Combine the remaining ingredients (3/4 cup maple syrup, coconut oil, coconut butter, vanilla extract, and avocado oil) in a food processor and process until smooth and no lumps remain.
+Combine the remaining ingredients (3/4 cup maple syrup, coconut oil, coconut butter, vanilla extract, and oil) in a food processor and process until smooth and no lumps remain.